-The theme for the Decade is
+The theme for the Decades is

 “People of African descent: